SWEGroup39/GatorChatApp/API_Documentation.md

 - If a message is posted with no actual text in the message the "Invalid Message: Messages cannot be empty." message will be returned.
 - For the **Create Message with Image** function, an appropriate error message will be returned if:
     - The image cannot be retrieved.
-    - The image file is too large (the image size should be 10 megabytes or less).
+    - The image file is too large (the image size should be 10 megabytes or fewer).
     - A shared key credential could not be made (used to connect to the Azure container).
     - The image could not be uploaded.
 - The **"Search for Message in ALL/ONE Conversation(s)"** functions must have a valid message that exists in the database, or else "No messages found." will be returned.